-Those that rely heavily on expensive equipment, such as the construction industry, will demonstrate a very different return on assets result than those that operate with relatively few assets, like the consulting or marketing sectors.
+Those that rely heavily on expensive equipment, such as the construction industry, will demonstrate a very different return on assets ratio than those that operate with relatively few assets, like the consulting or marketing sectors.

 It’s important to use this ratio to compare companies within the same industry, and/or to track a single firm’s profit trend over a period of time.

 Calculating the return on total asset ratio for a given company relies on working with an accurate reckoning of its total assets.

 But this amount is generally based on historical cost, and some companies hang onto their major assets, such as specialized equipment, for many years.